sdpython/mlprodict/_doc/sphinxdoc/source/tutorial/numpy_api_onnx.rst

 ONNX runtimes are usually more strict about types than :epkg:`numpy` (see :epkg:`onnxruntime`).
-By default a function must be implemented for the same input type and there is not implicit cast.
-There are two important elements in this example:
+A function must be implemented for the same input type and there is not implicit cast.
+There are three important elements in this example:

 * Decorator :func:`onnxnumpy_default <mlprodict.npy.onnx_numpy_wrapper.onnxnumpy_default>`: